"Sir Guy's Dilemma", Ch. 23 End (R rated) Love Conquers All, March 3, 2013 Gratiana Lovelace

 (All Rights Reserved; No copyright infringement intended)

-[From time to time, I will illustrate my story with my dream cast of: Richard Armitage as Sir Guy, Clive Standen as Lord Archer, Emma Watson as Lady Rose, etc.]
+[From time to time, I will illustrate my story with my dream cast of: Richard Armitage as Sir Guy, Clive Standen as Lord Archer, Emma Watson as Lady Rose, and James McAvoy as Lord George, etc.]

 [Story Logo 1ab]

 Author's Mature Content Note: "Sir Guy's Dilemma" is a story of romance and intrigue set amidst Medieval times.
 As such there will be some passages in this story involving heartfelt love scenes (R rated) and some passages involving highly dramatic moments.
 I will label the maturity rating of those chapters accordingly.
 Otherwise, the general rating for this story is PG or PG-13 due to some mature situations and topics.
 If you are unable or unwilling to attend a movie with the ratings that I provide, then please do not read the chapters with those labels.
 This is my disclaimer.